microsoft/AzureSearch_JFK_Files/README.md

 ## Next Steps

-The [Azure Architecture Center](https://aka.ms/architecture) has more content on [this solution](https://docs.microsoft.com/azure/architecture/solution-ideas/articles/cognitive-search-with-skillsets) and [others in the Cognitive Services & AI space](https://docs.microsoft.com/en-us/azure/architecture/data-guide/technology-choices/cognitive-services).
+The [Azure Architecture Center](https://aka.ms/architecture) has more content on [this solution](https://docs.microsoft.com/azure/architecture/solution-ideas/articles/cognitive-search-with-skillsets) and others in this space.